fprime-community/fprime-workshop-advanced-fprime/docs/advanced-fprime.md

 * [Lesson: F Prime Communication Interface (Radios)](./lesson-communications.md)
 * [Lesson: Modeling State Machines in FPP (Sensors)](./lesson-fpp-state-machines.md)

+Got it — here’s the expanded **Further Study** section with both **How-To Guides** and **Design Patterns**:

+---

+## Further Study

+This workshop introduced several advanced patterns in F´, but there is much more to explore.

+### How-To Guides

+The [F´ How-To Guides](https://fprime.jpl.nasa.gov/latest/docs/how-to/) cover a wide range of topics, from modeling components to writing tests and extending the Ground Data System.
+These are an excellent way to continue building your skills after the workshop.

+### Design Patterns

+F´ also provides documentation on common **design patterns** that help structure components and systems in maintainable ways.
+While there isn’t a single landing page for these patterns, you can find them in the [F´ User Guide](https://fprime.jpl.nasa.gov/latest/docs/user-manual/).
+Some key patterns worth exploring are:

+* **Manager/Worker Pattern** – Offload long-running work to keep components responsive.
+* **Health Checking Pattern** – Monitoring critical components to ensure they remain responsive.
+* **Callback Ports** – Structuring asynchronous work across components.

+These patterns illustrate best practices that apply to many different F´ projects, and revisiting them after the workshop will reinforce what you’ve learned.

+> [!TIP]
+> The How-To and Design patten collection is **continually expanding**.
+Be sure to check back regularly for new guides and updated examples.

 ## Feedback

 This is the **first-light run** of the Advanced F´ Workshop, and your feedback is invaluable in helping us improve it for future participants.